Monday Night Football: Simulcasts on ABC

 Beginning with the 2020 season, select Monday Night Football games have been simulcast on ABC.
 In the 2020 season, three games were simulcast.
 In the 2021 season, three Monday Night Football games and the new Week 18 Saturday doubleheader were simulcast.
 After ESPN renewed its Monday Night Football contract, it was revealed that these simulcasts would expand starting with the 2022 season.
 To accommodate the expanded simulcasts, ABC announced that Dancing with the Stars would move to Disney+ for its 31st season only.
 ABC later announced that Dancing with the Stars would return to ABC and be simulcast on Disney+ after one year and moved to Tuesdays permanently.

 On September 18, 2023, amid the 2023 Hollywood labor disputes, ABC announced that it would simulcast Monday Night Football during each week of the 2023 NFL season.
 The decision was made while the season was already underway, and therefore upset the league's other broadcasters.
 The move gave ABC an immediate financial benefit since ABC could now charge higher commercial fees during those additional weeks since NFL games generally have higher ratings than most other programming.
 The simulcast came at a cost for Disney's cable partners, who would lose revenue from local insertion advertising as viewers gravitated towards their local ABC station to watch the game instead, rather than the ESPN networks.

-ABC's planned simulcast schedule for the 2024 NFL season had reverted back to four games, before Disney confirmed the simulcasts would continue until the end of the season on October 11, 2024, bringing the ESPN/ABC simulcast total from the originally planned four to ten.
+ABC's planned simulcast schedule for the 2024 NFL season had reverted to four games, before Disney confirmed the simulcasts would continue until the end of the season on October 11, 2024, bringing the ESPN/ABC simulcast total from the originally planned four to ten.

 In 2025, ABC announced that Monday Night Football will become a permanent part of its fall schedule with the network at least airing ten games (two of those being exclusive split Doubleheader games).